team-s0l1d1ty/Project-S0l1d1ty/README.md

 - Backend : [Kilt-Protocol](https://www.kilt.io/)

 ### PoC High-level Architecture
+For the ease of development, the PoC is built like a traditional webpage.
+There is a webserver

 ### PoC High-level Workflow
 #### Adding of New User/Device via P2P Validation